DragonBlame/tpf-dragons-edition/GAMEPLAY.md

 to cross Skyrim’s border.
 You can do it as fast as you want, but enemies won’t be the easiest ones to beat.
 I would recommend getting at least level 15.
 Don't forget to unhide the quests, when you actually would want and would be able to start them.

+* **About Aela** - Now Aela in a way is much more unique than other followers.
+Pick her on a tough adventure to learn how.